Carlo Gambino - meet the new boss, not the same as the old boss.

 Neither did Lucky

-This page is dedicated to the memory of Len Galiulo, the Mercy College professor who introduced Your Humble Webmaster to Bloodletters and Badmen (first published in 1973 and last revised in 1995) by Jay Robert Nash - a wellspring that led to eight of our chronicles - during his Gangster Literature course in 1975, hanging himself at home on the afternoon of that spring's commencement.
+This page is dedicated to the memory of Len Galiulo, the Mercy College professor who introduced Your Humble Webmaster to Bloodletters and Badmen (first published in 1973 and last revised in 1995) by Jay Robert Nash - a wellspring that led to eight of our chronicles - during his Gangster Literature course, hanging himself at home on the afternoon of that spring's commencement.
 Non sequitur anyone?

 I hate squealers.
 Hit that guy!

 When the train pulled into the DeKalb Ave. station Arnold Schuster got on for the short trip to his Borough Park home.
 The 24 year old Coast Guard veteran lived with his parents and worked at his father’s tailor shop, Mac’s Pants on Fifth Ave., as a salesman.
 A true crime aficionado, Arnold thought he recognized Willie.
 When he looked at Sutton Willie lowered his head, further arousing Arnold’s suspicions.
 Sutton got off at the Pacific Ave. stop and Schuster decided to follow him.
 Arnold tailed his man to a gas station at Third Ave. and Bergen St., where Sutton bought a battery to replace the dead one in his 1951 Chevrolet sedan parked nearby.

 Arnold flagged down radio patrolmen Donald Shea and Joseph McClellan and told them who he thought he’d seen, crazy as though it may seem.

 Vito Genovese - he saw an opening and made his move.